Skip to content

 Translation local GGUF model via llama.cpp or remote API decoder-only LLM in most local setups translate OCR text into the target language

-Why layout analysis matters on manga pages
+Why text and bubble detection matters on manga pages

-Layout analysis is not just "find boxes around text".
+Detection is not just "find boxes around text".
 On manga pages it has to answer several structural questions:

 • which regions are text-like at all